Transforming leaders and teams from the inside out

-Rachel Williams - Head of Corp Recruiting, Diversity & Inclusion, Yelp
+Rachel Williams - Global Head of Diversity & Inclusion, StubHub

-With a B.A. in Psychology from UC Berkeley and over 15 years of HR experience in a variety of industries including technology, life sciences, consumer products and retail, Rachel has honed her expertise in recruitment, organizational development, and strategic change activities.
-Previously, she held talent acquisition roles at ClearSlide, SolarCity, Peet's Coffee & Tea, as well as an executive search consultant for venture capitalists.
+With a B.A. in Psychology from UC Berkeley and more than 15 years of human resources experience in a variety of industries including technology, life sciences, consumer products and retail, Rachel has honed her expertise in recruitment, organizational development, and strategic change activities.
+She was the Head of Corporate Recruiting, Diversity & Inclusion at Yelp after serving as the Head of Talent Acquisition for ClearSlide.
+She has also held talent acquisition roles at SolarCity, Peet's Coffee & Tea as well as an executive search consultant for venture capitalists.